fuskovic/screen-recorder/README.md

 The recording can be stopped by pressing enter in the same shell that started the program (reads from stdin).

-Upon stopping the record, a replay server will start in the background.
+Upon stopping the recording, a replay server will start in the background.

 Your default browser should automatically open to the replay of the recording.